 - If you are found eligible, you will receive a folder of documents

-Inland Claims (Persons who go to a CIC office once already in Canada)
+Inland Claims (Persons who go to an IRCC office once already in Canada)

-- The Citizenship and Immigration Canada (CIC) officer determines eligibility.
+- The Immigration, Refugees and Citizenship (IRCC) officer determines eligibility.
 You must obtain all of your forms or download them from the Internet.
 The forms include the Basis of Claim (BoC) form (explained in detail below), Refugee Intake Form, Generic Application Form and Background Declaration.
 Submit all of your forms and obtain the date for your Eligibility Interview.

 - The Eligibility Interview is not a decision about whether or not your claim is valid, but rather an interview with an immigration officer to determine if you qualify to have a refugee hearing with the Refugee Protection Division (RPD) at the Immigration and Refugee Board (IRB).
 Therefore, during the eligibility interview your claim can be found eligible or ineligible.
 For this interview you should consider the following:

 i) It is extremely important to go to the interview on the date and time set, because it will NOT BE RESCHEDULED if you miss it!

 ii) During the interview, the officer will ask questions similar to those on the forms you were given when you made your claim.
 They will ask you what specifically you fear about returning to your country.
 Be sure to answer these questions as truthfully and completely as you can.

 iii) Make sure to bring your passport or travel document to this meeting.
 The office will keep these documents and give you copies of them.